SAME DAY SHIPPING | FREE UK RETURNS | EU & INT'L SHIPPING

 Roses are thorny plants with slightly waxy, dark green leaves.
 Both a wild and domesticated plant, they grow into shrubs or act as climbers which are often tied to wires on walls or over arches.
 Most wild varieties of rose, including the dog rose, have small, hard fruits that are usually round or torpedo-shaped and red or black in colour.
 However, the fruits of cultivated rose species can vary as much as the flowers.
 Some are orange coloured and about the size of a crab apple, while others are much closer to the wild dog rose, with hard, narrow, red hips.
 The Rosa rugosa or Japanese rose has large thick hips, which resemble a slightly flattened tomato with a darker skin.

 Wild roses can be found in hedgerows, amongst woodland fringes and on disused land.
 Some rose species, such as the burnet rose or Rosa pimpinellifolia are tough enough to thrive in maritime climates.
 Rosa rugosa is often used in municipal planting schemes, making them a good urban edible.
 Landscapers prize these hardy plants, as they are very disease-resistant and the thorns act as an impenetrable barrier.
-As such, you’ll typically find them in everything from supermarket and hospital car parks to the follower beds around housing schemes, as well as in municipal parks or on retail estates.
+As such, you'll typically find them in everything from supermarket and hospital car parks to the flower beds around housing schemes, as well as in municipal parks or on retail estates.

 Rose hips begin to form after pollination of flowers in spring or early summer, ripening in late summer through autumn.
 The scarlet red hips are easy to spot and last until the first hard frosts of winter turn them into mush.
+The traditional advice is to wait until after the first frost before picking – cold temperatures soften the flesh and concentrate the sugars, improving both flavour and ease of preparation.
+In practice, mid-September through to November is the sweet spot across most of the UK, though hips at higher altitudes or on more exposed sites will be ready earlier.

 Rosehip cut in half